src-d/minhashcuda/README.md

 ```
 cmake -DCMAKE_BUILD_TYPE=Release . && make
 ```
-It requires cudart, curand 7.5 and OpenMP 4.0 capable compiler.
+It requires cudart, curand >=8.0 and OpenMP 4.0 compatible compiler (**that is, not gcc <=4.8**).
 If [numpy](http://www.numpy.org/) headers are not found, specify the includes path with defining `NUMPY_INCLUDES`.
 If you do not want to build the Python native module, add `-D DISABLE_PYTHON=y`.
 If CUDA is not automatically found, add `-D CUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda-8.0` (change the path to the actual one).

-Python users: if you are using Linux x86-64 and CUDA 7.5, then you can install this easily:
+Python users: if you are using Linux x86-64 and CUDA 8.0, then you can install this easily:
 ```
 pip install libMHCUDA